-Responsive and reactive

-People change their working practices in response to new information and they react rapidly to unusual circumstances

-Inherently flexible

-If documented procedures and processes exist, they are often interpreted in different ways by different people and may be subverted in subtle but important ways
+- Responsive and reactive - People change their working practices in response to new information and they react rapidly to unusual circumstances - Inherently flexible - If documented procedures and processes exist, they are often interpreted in different ways by different people and may be subverted in subtle but important ways - Professional - Most people adopt a professional attitude to their work and design the work to take into account their professional skills - Hard to articulate - It is difficult for practitioners to articulate the essential features of everyday tasks

-Professional

-Most people adopt a professional attitude to their work and design the work to take into account their professional skills

-Hard to articulate

-It is difficult for practitioners to articulate the essential features of everyday tasks
+Cooperation

-Rule-based cooperation
+Pre-defined cooperation

-- Some processes are explicitly cooperative and involve different people working on the same artefacts at different times - These are the types of process that may be automated using workflow systems and specified using process models.
-There is a defined sequence of operations required and a division of work across these operations - In some cases, process fragments can be enacted by automated services - Generally, rule-based approaches can only codify how to react to a limited number of exceptions.
+- Some processes are explicitly cooperative and involve different people working on the same artefacts at different times. - These are the types of process that may be automated using workflow systems and specified using process models.
+There is a defined sequence of operations required and a division of work across these operations